ALRW/dayAsADev/courseSections/section4.md

 ![git commit](../images/gitCommit.png)

 This is what a successful commit message looks like.
-Git is telling you that it created a commit called "My First Commit" with a number (or hash of SHA) 094d3a5 (your's will be different).
+Git is telling you that it created a commit called "My First Commit" with a number (or hash or SHA) 094d3a5 (your's will be different).
 3 files were changed and 33 insertions made (the lines of ruby, HTML and text that we have already written).
 Now if we ever need to go back to the very beginning we'll be able to `git checkout 094d3a5` to get us back to this point in time.

 [Previous section](./section3.md) | [Continue to Section 5](./section5.md)